rancher/docs/content/rancher/v2.x/en/cluster-admin/backing-up-etcd/_index.md

 In the Rancher UI, etcd backup and recovery for [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) can be easily performed.
 Snapshots of the etcd database are taken and saved either [locally onto the etcd nodes](#local-backup-target) or to a [S3 compatible target](#s3-backup-target).
 The advantages of configuring S3 is that if all etcd nodes are lost, your snapshot is saved remotely and can be used to restore the cluster.

-Rancher recommends enabling the ability to set up recurring snapshots, but one-time snapshots can easily be taken as well.
+Rancher recommends configuring recurrent `etcd` snapshots for all production clusters.
+Additonally, one-time snapshots can easily be taken as well.

 >**Note:** If you have any Rancher launched Kubernetes clusters that were created prior to v2.2.0, after upgrading Rancher, you must [edit the cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/editing-clusters/) and _save_ it, in order to enable the updated snapshot features.
 Even if you were already creating snapshots prior to v2.2.0, you must do this step as the older snapshots will not be available to use to [back up and restore etcd through the UI]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/restoring-etcd/).

 ## Configuring Recurring Snapshots for the Cluster

-By default, any [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) are enabled to take recurring snapshots that are saved locally.
+By default, [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) are configured to take recurring snapshots (saved to local disk).
+To protect against local disk failure, using the [S3 Target](#s3-backup-target) or replicating the path on disk is advised.

-During cluster provisioning or editing the cluster, the configuration about snapshots are in the advanced section for **Cluster Options**.
+During cluster provisioning or editing the cluster, the configuration for snapshots can be found in the advanced section for **Cluster Options**.
 Click on **Show advanced options**.

 In the **Advanced Cluster Options** section, there are several options available to configure: